Gate Checking a Stroller: Is It Safe? Everything Parents Need to Know

 prepare tag protect travel

-A smooth gate-check starts before you reach the jet bridge: clean your stroller, attach a label with your contact information, and confirm your airline’s size and weight limits so there are no surprises.
+A smooth gate-check starts before you reach the jet bridge.
+Clean your stroller, attach a label with your contact information, and confirm your airline’s size and weight limits.

 At the check-in counter, tell the agent you’re gate-checking your stroller and ask for the proper tag.
 Then collapse it for TSA screening, and keep baby gear separate so security moves faster.

-If you’re flying with a larger or pricier model, slip it into a protective bag to help guard against scuffs and breaks.
+If you’re flying with a larger or pricier model, slip it into a protective bag.
+A bag can help guard against scuffs and broken parts during handling.

-Before you head out, review your airline’s policies for strollers, because rules can differ from one carrier to another.
+Before you head out, review your airline’s policies for strollers because rules differ from one carrier to another.

-You’re not giving up convenience—you’re reclaiming ease by planning a few simple steps.
-With clear labeling, a proper tag, and a quick check of the rules, you can move through the airport with more confidence and less stress.
+You’re not giving up convenience.
+You’re making airport travel easier by planning a few simple steps.
+With clear labeling, a proper tag, and a quick policy check, you can move through the airport with more confidence.

 Frequently Asked Questions